cjlew/React-Project-Setup/README.md

 ```
 ...
 "scripts": {
-    "build": "webpack --watch"
+    "build": "npm install && webpack --watch"
   },
 ...

 ```
-This will let you use `npm run build` to setup your webpack and have webpack continually update your bundle as you work
+This will let you use `npm run build` to install all your dependencies and setup your webpack to continually update your bundle as you work

+Now you should be ready to begin your project!